Have you ever tasted a dish and wondered what that unique, slightly bitter flavor is? Chances are, it’s Kasoori Methi.

 Benefits of Kasuri Methi Leaves

-Its major health benefits include:
+Its primary health benefits include:

 Improves gastrointestinal health